debankole/proxy/README.md

 ### Reverse Proxy Functionality

 The reverse proxy forwards incoming requests to a pool of backend servers.
 It acts as an intermediary between clients and backend servers, allowing for load balancing.
-List of backends is configured via environment variables using prefix "HTTP_SERVER_URL_" and HTTPS_SERVER_URL_, e.g. HTTP_SERVER_URL_backend1, HTTP_SERVER_URL_back2.
+List of backends is configured via environment variables using prefix `HTTP_SERVER_URL_` and `HTTPS_SERVER_URL_` , e.g. `HTTP_SERVER_URL_backend1`, `HTTP_SERVER_URL_back2`.

 ### Authorization

 The reverse proxy implements a basic authorization mechanism.
-It checks for a specific header (e.g., X-Auth-Token) in incoming requests.
+It checks for a `X-Auth-Token` header in incoming requests.
 Only requests with a valid token are forwarded to the backend servers.
-Tokens are provided via environment variables using prefif "AUTH_TOKEN", e.g AUTH_TOKEN_1, AUTH_TOKEN_backend_2
+Tokens are provided via environment variables using prefix `AUTH_TOKEN`, e.g `AUTH_TOKEN_1`, `AUTH_TOKEN_backend_2`

 ### WebSocket Support